MSalman5230/de-task-a/feature_documentation.md

 This document explains the features engineered for predicting customer credit risk, specifically whether a customer will default within 90 days.
 Each feature is designed to capture different aspects of customer financial behavior patterns that are predictive of default risk.

+> **Important Note:** The features described in this document are based on assumptions and hypotheses that these features may help in predicting default risk.
+With more data, we could use correlation analysis (such as Pearson coefficient) with the target variable to test our hypotheses.
+However, due to limited data availability, we cannot perform such statistical validation at this stage.

 **Target Variable:** `defaulted_within_90d` (binary: 0 = no default, 1 = defaulted within 90 days)

 ---